YOLOv9 for Fracture Detection in Pediatric Wrist Trauma X-ray Images: Experiment

 \subsection{Dataset}

 GRAZPEDWRI-DX \cite{nagy2022pediatric} is a public dataset provided by the Medical University of Graz, which contains 20,327 X-ray images of pediatric wrist trauma.
 These X-ray images were collected by a team of pediatric radiologists at the University Hospital Graz from 2008 to 2018.
 The dataset comprises 6,091 patients and 10,643 studies, with a total of 74,459 labeled images, representing 67,771 labeled objects.
+There is a significant class imbalance in this dataset.
+Specifically, the top two labeled objects are ``text'' (23,722 instances) and ``fracture'' (18,090 instances), whereas the number of instances for ``bone anomaly'' and ``soft tissue'' are only 276 and 464, respectively.
+All models use the same training data.